 - Technical Improvement: Adaptability lengthens your dance time available, but requires the ability to hear and respond to changes of tempo.

 The great thing is that these dances naturally enhance these things.
 The same way that running every day will naturally build your stamina, trim your waistline, and strengthen your leg muscles, having these Latin Dances on your program will naturally enhance these, all too important, characteristics of great timing.

 Yes, Latin dancing can help you, yes you, become a master of your timing, and we're still not kidding.

-If you enjoyed this interview, let us know by becoming an Arthur Murray Live subscriber!
+If you enjoyed this article, let us know by becoming an Arthur Murray Live subscriber!
 You'll get dance advice delivered straight to your inbox.